imattau/nostr-community-conventions/README.md

 Clients interacting with relays conforming to this profile are expected to:

-1. Identify the relay by Nostr identity
+1. Identify the relay by Nostr identity (for example via an identity-based URI such as `wss://<npub>`), not by hostname
 2. Resolve NCC-02 Service Records and trust material
 3. Apply attestation and revocation policy locally
 4. Resolve NCC-05 Locators for current endpoints
 5. Select endpoints based on transport and privacy policy
 6. Connect using standard NIP-01 semantics

+Identity-based URIs are not dereferenced directly and are always resolved through NCC-02 and NCC-05 prior to connection.

 Relays do not participate in this logic.